Birth Control and Sexual Health

 You deserve to be able to make your own decisions about family planning—whether you want to have kids in two years or 10 years, whether you don’t want to have any kids or don’t want to have any more kids, whether you need help maintaining your reproductive health.
 Our providers will talk with you and listen to you, helping you make the decisions that are right for you and giving what you need to follow through on them.

 Tubal ligation.
-This permanent procedure blocks, ties or cuts the fallopian tubes to keep eggs from traveling into an area where they might encounter sperm.
+This permanent procedure is done when a women no longer wants to become pregnant.
+The tubes are either removed or ligated (cut) to keep eggs from traveling into an area where they might encounter sperm.
 (This is different from a hysterectomy, which removes the entire uterus.)

-We provide the education, exams and counselors to help you keep your sexual relationships physically and emotionally healthy.
+We listen to your unique health needs, and help provide the education, exams and support to help you keep your sexual relationships physically and emotionally healthy throughout your life.

 To protect your health, we recommend that you get tested for sexually transmitted infections any time you have had a new partner.
 Remember that most STIs are symptomless, and you could be carrying an infection without showing any signs.

 To reduce your risk of sexual health problems, limit your number of sexual partners, always use male and/or female condoms, get tested with your partner before having sex, avoid having sex under the influence of drugs and alcohol and consider protecting yourself with HPV and hepatitis B vaccinations.
 The HPV vaccination is now available up through the age of 45 to help lower your risk of cervical cancer.